 Las Posadas is a nine-day celebration that had its origins in Spain, but is now widely practiced in Latin America.
 Posadas means “lodging”; the celebration is chiefly a re-enactment of Mary and Joseph’s search for lodging in Bethlehem, and underlines the Christian importance of offering hospitality.

 You can find out more about Las Posadas at Wikipedia.

 December 16 | Christmas Novena

-Many people pray a special Christmas Novena beginning nine days before Christmas.
-For more about novenas, see Novenas: nine days of prayer for a special intention.
+Pray a special Christmas Novena beginning nine days before Christmas.

 December 17 | O Antiphons